13.3 Managing Model Risk

 13.3.10 Communication and Training

 A critical step for addressing Type C, model application risk, is employee training.
-This is especially true for VaR measures, which often relate only tangentially to end-users’ primary job functions.
+This is especially true for value-at-risk measures, which often relate only tangentially to end-users’ primary job functions.
 Training should cover more than basic functionality.
-It should communicate the purpose of the VaR measure and help end-users understand how the VaR measure can help them in their work.
+It should communicate the purpose of the value-at-risk measure and help end-users understand how the value-at-risk measure can help them in their work.
 As mentioned earlier, it may be advantageous to integrate training with user acceptance testing.